-Although Zoom recordings will be made available for every virtual lecture or lab, synchronous attendance is expected.
 Students are responsible for all information presented, and student participation is highly encouraged.
 There will be certain lab periods where guests and material will be made available for assignments and/or the design project.
-This material and the guests may only be available on a limited basis.
-It is the responsibility of the students to ensure they are present during these times.
+This material and the guests may only be available on a limited basis, therefore, students are expected to be in attendance.